philipturner/arheadsetkit-dev/README.md

 Headset AR became possible\* in 2020, with the iPhone 12 Pro's LiDAR scanner.
 This scanner captures the world in 3D using something like radar and sonar.
 Paired with a powerful GPU and a cheap DIY VR headset, this scanner can replicate $3,000 Microsoft HoloLens or Apple's future headset.
 However, ARHeadsetKit costs $0 and you can try it now.

 > \*Possible for the average person.

+Supported devices (ARHeadsetKit 2)
+- Anything that can run Metal 3 and has LiDAR
+- iPhone 12 Pro, Pro Max
+- iPhone 13 Pro, Pro Max
+- iPhone 14 Pro, Pro Max
+- iPad Pro (M1, 2021)
+- iPad Pro (M2, 2022)

+Supported devices (ARHeadsetKit 1)
+- Anything that can run ARKit and iOS 14
+- Apple A9 processor or higher